StateVoicesNational/Spoke/README.md

 # Spoke

+Spoke is an open source text-distribution tool for organizations to mobilize supporters and members into action.
+Spoke allows you to upload phone numbers, customize scripts and assign volunteers to communicate with supporters while allowing organizations to manage the process.

+## Note

 This is generated from [react-apollo-starter-kit](https://github.com/saikat/react-apollo-starter-kit).
 Look at that project's README for info on some of the libraries used.

 ## Getting started